hecko-yes/hecko.my.to/style-guide/index.md

 i enjoy transitive preposition phrases, e.g. `mi tawa ma Pasiju e sina` = `mi tawa e sina tawa ma Pasiju` i also enjoy modifying preverbs and prepositions with things other than `ala`, hyphenating them for clarity, e.g. `mi sona-wawa toki pona` = `sona mi pi toki pona li wawa`

-i usually don't tokiponize names except really well-known ones, like `ma Pasiju` for brazil above, `ma Mewika` for the us (though i prefer `ma Juwese`), `toki Inli` for english, `ilo Siko` for discord i guess,
+i usually don't tokiponize names except sometimes really well-known ones, like `ma Pasiju` for brazil above, `ma Mewika` for the us (though i prefer `ma Juwese`), `toki Inli` for english, `ilo Siko` for discord i guess, i like putting them in sitelen·pona-esque cartouches, e.g. `ilo [GitHub]`, supposedly so that i can disambiguate `toki pona` from `toki [pona]` but mostly it's just quirky

 i use `pona` only as "good" and `wile` only as "want" and i Will rant about this i also think `pilin` might be a preverb but eh